Why hire a Timeshare Attorney?

 The Fair Debt Collection Practices Act (or FDCPA) stipulates that third-party debt collectors are legally prohibited from directly contacting a debtor (such as a timeshare owner withholding a resort payment) if that debtor has retained an attorney.
 Instead, the debt collector must contact your attorney; they may only continue to contact you, the consumer, if granted permission, or if the “attorney fails to respond to the debt collector within a reasonable period of time,” as the Consumer Financial Protection Bureau (CFPB) explains.

 This protection is a huge asset for a number of reasons!
 First, it can go a long way toward ensuring your peace of mind and financial stability in the short term.
 Even more importantly?
-Historically, outside debt collectors have been valuable tools for resorts and developers; if these agents are repeatedly hamstrung by the lawyer’s representation and return the file back to the resort, the consumer suddenly has the benefit of leverage for a attorneys to begin a walkaway negotiation.
+Historically, outside debt collectors have been valuable tools for resorts and developers; if these agents are repeatedly hamstrung by the timeshare lawyer’s representation and return the file back to the resort, the consumer suddenly has the benefit of leverage for a timeshare lawyer to begin a walkaway negotiation.

 A Timeshare Attorney Has Leverage